eclipse-tracecompass/org.eclipse.tracecompass/README.md

 Maven profiles and properties
 -----------------------------

-NOTE: if you want to build the RCP with older platforms than 4.12 you need to copy the legacy `tracing.product`:
-`cp rcp/org.eclipse.tracecompass.rcp.product/legacy/tracing.product rcp/org.eclipse.tracecompass.rcp.product/`

 The following Maven profiles and properties are defined in the build system.
 You can set them by using `-P[profile name]` and `-D[property name]=[value]` in `mvn` commands.